mpusz/Condor2Nav/README.txt

 1. Open Condor and save the task for translation.
 By default "A" task name is used for translation.
-2. [OPTIONAL] In case of any other Condor task name, condor2nav.ini file should be updated or task name should be provided from the Command Line Interface (see "condor2nav.exe -h" for more info).
+2. [OPTIONAL] In case of any other Condor task name, condor2nav.ini file should be updated or task file full path should be provided from the Command Line Interface (see "condor2nav.exe -h" for more info) or a task file icon should be drag-and-dropped on the condor2nav icon.
 3. Run condor2nav.exe (it is handful to create a shortcut to application executable on the Windows desktop).